nsubordin81/blog.synapseflux.com/docs/_drafts/2025-01-22-game-jam-notes.md

 - rectangular collider is better than capsule collider for 2d character doesn't fall off platforms
 - making child scene is different than making nodes, shift + command + a instead of comand + a for nodes, or the link button.
 - for some reason my character is falling but the one in the tutorial is not.
 I didn't attach a rigid body or anything, so maybe something different in the version of godot I'm using?

+devlog day 5 1/26 so far 20 minutes, hopefully 40 by the end, another divided attention session during a naptime
+- quickly proved to myself how littele I know about godot, the script that was generated for the characterbody 2d was some kind of template, and it enabled gravity on the character and I couldn't test the animation.
+I fixed that but then deleted a variable and godot was complaining a bout not having it and I didn't know where to look in the UI to remove it there. will figure it out, had a nice diversion into the land of 'motion_mode"